Helping You With Child Custody Matters

 - The opinions and wishes of each parent

 - Mental and physical health of each parent

 - The relationship the child has with each parent

 - Family relationships

 - Overall ability to care for the children

 In some cases, parents may have to submit medical or psychiatric evidence to back any claims or answer concerns of the court.
 Preparations for a child custody case often take significant time and effort.
 The best way to present your case is with objective information that backs your argument.
 In the end, the judge will make a decision based on their interpretation of the statute and circumstances as presented to them.

 We Will Fight For Your Children

 If you are going through a divorce or need to secure rights of your child, we can help.
 Call our office at 513-282-6080 to get started.
 You can also schedule a consultation by entering your information into our contact form, and we will be in touch.
-Located in Lebanon, we serve families in the surrounding areas including Clinton and Clermont counties.
+Located in Lebanon, we serve families in the surrounding areas including Clinton and Warren counties.